jhpyle/charts/README.md

   to `true` and an Application Load Balancer will be created that will forward traffic to the NGINX Ingress Controller.
 If using the Application Load Balancer, you also need to set:
-    * `subnets` - set this to a comma-separated list of at least two subnet IDs.
     * `certificateArn` - set this to the ARN of the SSL certificate you are using for your site.
     * `clusterName` - set this to the name of your cluster.